Please choose from the following:

 To inquire about General Assistance services through the City of Bath, please call 207-443-8335 or email email@example.com.

 Please CLICK HERE for a list of food resources available during the COVID-19 Pandemic for older adults in Arrowsic, Bath, Georgetown, Phippsburg, West Bath, and Woolwich.
 Thank you to Age Friendly Communities of the Lower Kennebec for putting this resource together.
+You can also read the summer 2020 edition of the Bath Area Senior Citizen's newsletter (focused on COVID-19) Here.

 The Neighborhood Cafe (798 Washington St, Bath) is offering free meals with Cafe To Go!
 Call ahead (207) 443-2187.
 Hours: Monday and Tuesday - 11:30 a.m.- 2:30 p.m. (pick up only), Sunday - 4:30 p.m-5:30 p.m. (delivery available).